Usain Bolt: 2012 Summer Olympics

 Bolt began the 2012 season with a leading 100 m time of 9.82 seconds in May.
-He defeated Asafa Powell with runs of 9.76 seconds in Rome and 9.79 in Oslo.
+He defeated Asafa Powell with runs of 9.76 seconds in Rome and 9.79 seconds in Oslo.
 At the Jamaican Athletics Championships, he lost to Yohan Blake, first in the 200 m and then in the 100 m, with his younger rival setting leading times for the year.

 However, at the 2012 London Olympics, he won the 100 metres gold medal with a time of 9.63 seconds, improving upon his own Olympic record and duplicating his gold medal from the 2008 Beijing Olympics.
 Blake was the silver medallist with a time of 9.75 seconds.
 Following the race, seventh-place finisher Richard Thompson of Trinidad and Tobago declared "There's no doubt he's the greatest sprinter of all time", while USA Today referred to Bolt as a Jamaican "national hero", noting that his victory came just hours before Jamaica was to celebrate the 50th anniversary of its independence from the United Kingdom.
 With his 2012 win, Bolt became the first man to successfully defend an Olympic sprint title since Carl Lewis in 1988.

 Bolt followed this up with a successful defence of his Olympic 200 metres title with a time of 19.32 seconds, followed by Blake at 19.44 and Warren Weir at 19.84 to complete a Jamaican podium sweep.
-With this, Bolt became the first man in history to defend both the 100 m and 200 m Olympic sprint titles.
+With this, Bolt became the first man in history to defend both the 100 and 200 m Olympic sprint titles.
 He was dramatic in victory: in the final metres of the 200 m race, Bolt placed his fingers on his lips, gesturing to silence his critics, and after crossing the line he completed five push-ups – one for each of his Olympic gold medals.

-On the final day of the 2012 Olympic athletics, Bolt participated in Jamaica's gold medal-winning 4×100 metres relay team along with Nesta Carter, Michael Frater and Blake.
+On the final day of the 2012 Olympic athletics, Bolt participated in Jamaica's gold medal-winning 4 × 100 metres relay team along with Nesta Carter, Michael Frater and Blake.
 With a time of 36.84 seconds, they knocked two tenths of a second from their previous world record from 2011.
 He celebrated by imitating the "Mobot" celebration of Mo Farah, who had claimed a long-distance track double for the host nation.

 International Olympic Committee (IOC) President Jacques Rogge initially stated that Bolt was not yet a "legend" and would not deserve such acclaim until the end of his career, but later called him the best sprinter of all time.
-Following the Olympics he was confirmed as the highest earning track and field athlete in history.
+Following the 2012 Olympics, he was confirmed as the highest earning track and field athlete in history.

-Bolt ended his season with wins on the 2012 IAAF Diamond League circuit; he had 200 m wins of 19.58 and 19.66 in Lausanne and Zürich before closing with a 100 m of 9.86 in Brussels.
+Bolt ended his season with wins on the 2012 IAAF Diamond League circuit; he had 200 m wins of 19.58 s and 19.66 s in Lausanne and Zürich before closing with a 100 m of 9.86 s in Brussels.
 The latter run brought him his first Diamond League title in the 100 m.